gopalchand/julia-differential-equations/README.md

-# Getting started in Juliia using Differential Equations
+# Getting started in Julia using Differential Equations

 ## Installation of Julia
 Windows: